jessicarush/python-notes/pyenv.md

   3.8.5
 ```

-The start indicates which version is currently running.
+The asterisk indicates which version is currently running.
 In the above output it's the system os version (2.7.16).

 To switch you can use the `global` command:
 ```